alexdglover/alexdglover.github.io/_posts/2013-01-07-arduino-project-2-the-audible-eye-part-1.md

 #include "WProgram.h"</p>
 <p>with this:<br />
 #include "Arduino.h"</p>
 <p>Once you've downloaded it, add the entire directory (should contain Ultrasonic.h, Ultrasonic.cpp, keywords.txt, and an examples directory) to your Arduino's libraries directory.
-I'm being lazy and have the Arduino install on my desktop, so my library directory is here:<br />
+I'm being lazy and have the Arduino install on my desktop, so my library directory is here:</p>

-C:UsersAlexDesktoparduino-1.0.1libraries</p>
+`C:\Users\Alex\Desktop\arduino-1.0.1\libraries\`

 <p>Once that's done, open up the Arduino IDE.
 Click on the "Sketch" dropdown menu, click "Import Library" and verify that Ultrasonic is a listed library.
 If it's there, you're in good shape.</p>
 <p>Visit <a href="http://arduino-info.wikispaces.com/UltraSonicDistance" target="_blank">http://arduino-info.wikispaces.com/UltraSonicDistance</a> and check out the Arduino Sketch provided there.
 Edit the TRIG_PIN and ECHO_PIN variables to coincide with the pins you used (remember I used 2 and 7 in my case).
 Connect your Arduino via USB and upload the Sketch.
 Finally, open the serial monitor (Tools dropdown --> Serial Monitor).
 You should see readings in inches and centimeters being reported back to the serial monitor.</p>
 <p>Awesome - this is our first building block.</p>